 The Bottom Line

 Every business has different needs when it comes to sales training.
-Generally speaking, it’s a good idea to reinforce knowledge with ongoing lessons, as opposed to a just one-time workshop.
+It’s a good idea to reinforce knowledge with ongoing lessons as opposed to a just one-time workshop.
 You can always reinforce sales training programs with sales books and sales training videos to help increase your chances of making and sustaining positive changes that will result in more sales.